codex-academy/SortAndSearch/pages/datastructures.md

 In everyday life queues are very common, we routinely wait for our turn at the cash machine or at the supermarket.
 People can only join the queue from the back and the person in front of the queue is helped first.

-In programming queues are also widely used and the [Event Loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ) in Javascript is a prime example of one.
-It is used to schedule the execution order of events in Javascript.
+In programming queues are also widely used and the [Event Loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ) in JavaScript is a prime example of one.
+It is used to schedule the execution order of events in JavaScript.

-You can easily create a simple Queue using a Javascript list.
+You can easily create a simple Queue using a JavaScript list.

 Look at this code and try it out: